FLU CLINIC DATES 2019;

-Our drop in flu clinics this flu season will be on;
+Our flu clinics this season will be on;

 Children aged 4 years - 10 years will receive the nasal flu vaccine in school.

-Children aged 2 and 3 years old and those in an at risk group aged 11-17 years can book an appointment for a nasal flu spray in our clinics throughout October.
+Children aged 2 and 3 years old and those in an at risk group aged 11-17 years can book an appointment for a nasal flu spray on Wednesday 6th November 2019.
 Unfortunately, due to issues with supply the nasal flu spray will NOT be available for our Saturday flu clinics.

 This year, the Department of Health continue with the new flu vaccine that is given to patients aged 65 years and over.
 If you were born on or before 31st March 1955, you will receive the new adjuvanted flu vaccine as it works much better in your age group than the vaccine given in previous years.